 What Aviation SMS Needs for Successful Hazard Reporting

-Aviation SMS needs input from three levels of your organization to be successful.
+Aviation safety management systems (SMS) needs input from three levels of your organization to be successful.
 Without total involvement of your company, hazard reporting will fail.

 The three levels of your company and their corresponding responsibility for setting up a successful hazard reporting program are:

 - Managerial – appropriate action on reported issues

 - Staff – reporting identified concerns

 If administrators don’t provide resources then employees have little incentive to report.